 What did the beef with 2Pac start over?

 On "Survival of the Fittest" we was like "Thug Life we still living it."
 2Pac had his Thug Life thing that he was promoting.
-When he said that and put that into the universe maybe he didn't realise that we started that slang.
+When he said that and put that into the universe maybe he didn't realize that we started that slang.
 We would say thug life because that was the shit to say.

 We wasn't trying to diss 2Pac.
 We didn't have any problem with 2Pac.
 We liked his music.
-But I think he took offence to it.
+But I think he took offense to it.
 That said, it's not really where the problem actually started, but that was a seed planted in Pac's mind.

 The real problems started with Pac when Snoop made the "New York New York" song where he kicked over the buildings.
-We took offence to that.
+We took offense to that.
 You stomping through New York and kicking over Queensbridge buildings?